Best Church & Youth Group Fundraising Ideas

 Youth groups raise money by reaching out to family and friends and asking for donations in support of their service.
 In turn, participants provide the community with a type of service – whether it be a park or road clean up, painting of the church or local community center, or helping the church’s elderly at home.
 People interested in contributing go online to make donations and read about the type of service participants will provide once their fundraising goals are met.
 Common projects include helping homeless and crisis shelters, assisting the elderly, caring for less fortunate children, and participating in environmental conservation programs.

 One of the biggest benefits of a youth fundraising program like this is that children learn to become servant leaders while helping their church or youth group meet their financial needs.
+Consider adding awards for top fundraisers.
+This can provide additional incentive for children to fundraiser through competition, and learn about setting goals and striving to achieve them.

 Religious Items & Apparel Sales